jhammarstedt/Spotify-Live-Lyrics/README.md

 # Spotify Lyric Generator
 As Spotify only enables live lyrics in the U.S many of us Europeans missed out on a lot of fun karaoke sessions...

-Fear not, run our code, connect with your Spotify Account and enjoy real-time lyrics!
+Fear not!
+Fork our repo, connect with your Spotify Account and enjoy real-time lyrics!

 ## Authors
 * Johan Hammarstedt  [<img src =https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png width ="20">](https://github.com/jhammarstedt)